AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

 ### 1.3 Key achievement
-The expected key achievement in this project is designing and building a mobile and cost-effective rendering plant which can process and convert insects into oil and meal for livestock which can meet regulatory requirements.
+The expected key achievement in this project is designing and building a mobile and cost-effective rendering plant, which can process and convert insects into oil and meal for livestock which can meet regulatory requirements.

 ## 2. Relevant Stakeholders